gwt-plugins/gwt-eclipse-plugin/README.md

 1. Goto Install New Software.
 2. Filter `Dali`.
 3. Select all the `Dali Java Persistence Tools - *` and install them.

-####M2e
-Install the Maven Eclilpse Integration for the Maven plugin features.

-1. Goto Install New Software.
-2. Filter `m2e`.
-3. Select all `m2e - *` and install.

 ##Formatting Preferences